ronin-dojo/BurpSuitePro-2022.8.5-Cracked/README.md

-# Activated BurpSuit Pro for Windows 10/ 11
+# Activated BurpSuit Professional 2022.8.5 for Windows 10/ 11
+- This activator works only till version 2022.8.5

 Prequisites